Personal Devices

 A - Introduction

-This document should be read in conjunction with the University’s Electronic Information Security Policy (EISP)[1].
+This document should be read in conjunction with the University’s Electronic Information Security Policy (EISP) and other privacy guidance[1].
 This document supports the EISP, and provides additional guidance for where non standard, non University and personally owned devices are used to access and process University data.

 The University is regulated and monitored for compliance with (for example; UK Data Protection legislation and by international copy right law).
 Anyone studying or working on any matter relating to the University, or using the University’s technology is deemed to be an agent of the University.
-All agents of the University must maintain their awareness of the prevailing and underlying intentions of the University’s policies, the regulatory framework, and the collective legal and ethical responsibilities of working in an organisation with potentially vulnerable adults and those under 18 years of age.
+All agents of the University must maintain their awareness of the prevailing and underlying intentions of the University’s policies, the regulatory framework, and the collective legal and ethical responsibilities of working in an organisation, potentially where there may be vulnerable adults and those under 18 years of age.

 The aim of the EISP is to guide users in how to comply with data protection legislation and protect University information, particularly that which is personal and sensitive information, from unauthorised access, dissemination, alteration, or deletion.